 As a member of the London region, we have meetings once a month which is full of speakers, training and hot topics.
 It is also becoming more of a social event to some locksmiths.

 5. How has business been since the recession hit?

-Since the recession we have found the type of work change from swapping locks when someone moves into a new property to more securing a property after a burglary as less people are moving home and there are more burglaries.
+Since the recession, we have found the type of work change from swapping locks when someone moves into a new property to more securing a property after a burglary as fewer people are moving home and there are more burglaries.

 6. Are there any funny stories from your time in the industry that stick out?